 Then a meal where Kinderman argues the cons of God on the flimsiest of examples and Dyer gives his weak pro opinion based on empty faith.

-At this point its 16 minutes into the freaking film so sleepy time sets in.
+At this point it's 16 minutes into the freaking film so sleepy time sets in.
 Blatty throws in a Gotcha to keep us watching.

 Kinderman comes to investigate the end result of the gotcha.
 He walks down the church aisle between the pews toward a sheet covered body.
 A minor argument with his incompetent detective, then he lifts the sheet on one side of the body and looks.
 Then he slowly walks around it to the other side, lifts the sheet again and looks at the different angle.
 Kinderman ponders tiredly.
 Then the ambulance drivers come and take the corpse away.
 Kinderman ponders with apparent disinterest.
-A few establishing shots and zooms later, and he enters the confessional booth, plays with the partition door a bit, and prepares to go to sleep when his only good detective intrudes.
+A few establishing shots and zooms later, and he enters the confessional booth, plays with the partition door a bit, and prepares to take a nap when his only good detective intrudes.

 Kinderman goes to the hospital to visit his friend, Dyer.
 No reason the priest is there outside of a check-up.
 Some more grumpy levity.
 Not so much as a smirk.
 Kinderman yells at a nurse.
 The actions of other nurses make it clear that the hospital has some seriously unprofessional staff.